drhsqlite/fossil-mirror/www/th1.md

         }

 The example above is a single command.
-The first token, and the name of the command, is "if".
+The first token, and the name of the command, is `if`.
-The second token is '$current eq "dev"' - an expression.
+The second token is `$current eq "dev"` - an expression.
 (The outer {...}
 are removed from each token by the command parser.)
-The third token is the 'puts "hello"', with its whitespace and newlines.
-The fourth token is "else".
-And the fifth and last token is 'puts "world"'.
+The third token is the `puts "hello"`, with its whitespace and newlines.
+The fourth token is `else"`  And the fifth and last token is `puts "world"`.

-The "if" command word by evaluating its first argument (the second token) as an expression, and if that expression is true, evaluating its second argument (the third token) as a TH1 script.
+The `if` command evaluates its first argument (the second token) as an expression, and if that expression is true, evaluates its second argument (the third token) as a TH1 script.
-If the expression is false and the third argument is "else" then the fourth argument is evaluated as a TH1 expression.
+If the expression is false and the third argument is `else`, then the fourth argument is evaluated as a TH1 expression.

 So, you see, even though the example above spans five lines, it is really